 A delicate and pretty posy of Snakeshead Fritillary has a just picked from the garden simplicity.
 Simply hand tied with a beautiful ribbon.
 Snapdragon Garden Flowers use cut flowers grown in their own cutting garden.

-Many flowers are now imported so are available all year round but if you’d like to include seasonal blooms in your wedding flowers you may like to consider our choice for Spring weddings below:
+Many flowers are now imported so are available all year round but if you’d like to include seasonal blooms in your spring wedding flowers you may like to consider:

 Alliums, Anemones, Bluebells, Christmas Roses, Columbines, Cow Parsley, Eucalyptus, Freesia, Fritillaries, Guelder Rose, Hellebores, Hyacinths, Iris, Ivy, Jonquil, Narcissi, Paper White, Ranunculus, Rosemary, Sencecio, Snowdrops, Snowflakes, Sweet Peas, Tazetta, Tulips, Viburnum Tinus, Violets.